 What the people who witness these events do in the first few minutes can mean the difference between life and death for the stricken individual.
 Luckily, hands-only CPR (cardio-pulmonary resuscitation) is easier to do than ever before, and there are thousands of AEDs (automated external defibrillators) stationed in public venues across the nation.

 With a little bit of training, you can literally save someone’s life.

 AEDs are designed to be used by laypersons who ideally should have received some AED training.
 Like doing CPR, the required skills are relatively simple, but they do require some degree of familiarity.
 I would strongly encourage everyone to take a CPR class, and if you already done so – take a refresher course every couple of years.

 While this blog isn’t a substitute for taking a CPR class, it can help familiarize you with the basics.

 Witnessing a cardiac arrest, particularly of a loved-one, can be a terrifying and traumatic experience.
 Far too often, bystanders are paralyzed into doing nothing while they wait for rescuers to arrive.
 As a paramedic, only rarely did I arrive on scene to find someone attempting to resuscitate a patient.

 Almost inevitably, however, some kind soul had placed a pillow under the head of the victim to make them more `comfortable’, effectively closing off their airway.

 Consequently, even with the advanced life support equipment we carried, our success rate in reviving these patients was dismally low.

-A CPR class only takes a few hours, and it could end up helping you save the life of someone you love.
+A CPR class only takes a few hours, can be fun, and is well worth the effort.

-For more on the recent changes to bystander CPR, you may wish to visit these recent blogs.
+For more on heart attacks, and CPR, you may wish to visit some of these earlier blogs.